 One of our goals at Our Barehands is to ensure that our producing communities have a sustainable livelihood - one where they will not have to worry about theirs or their family’s next meal.
 It’s simple; we believe that the more demand there is for Wayuu bags, the more income can be generated for our Wayuu producing communities.

-Crafted by this artisan community:
+Shop from this artisan community: